HariniNarasimhan/Shelf_analytics_Retail/README.md

 ### Recall and loss:
 ![](images/recandloss.png)

-The iterations ran was 7000 and then the model is saved in training
+The iterations/steps ran was 4000 and then the model is saved in training

 To avail the frozen model,run the beow file which will be in object_detection folder
 ```